AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 *aionios* to describe the duration of punishment, showing that for half a millennium of years the word did not possess the sense of endlessness.
-And it is noticeable that there is no controversy on the apparent difference of opinion among them on the subject of man\'s destiny.
+And it is noticeable that there is no controversy on the apparent difference of opinion among them on the subject of man's destiny.
 And it is probable that many of the writers who say nothing explicit, held to the doctrine of universal restoration, as it is seen that as soon as an author unmistakably accepts endless punishment he warmly advocates